LinuxStat

 => {0=>7.69, 1=>0.0, 2=>0.0, 3=>18.18, 4=>10.0}

 This will sleep for 0.1 seconds.
 To be reliable, use a time like 0.05 seconds or so.
-If you want to build a system monitor and don't want to wait, you have to do something like this:

 #!/usr/bin/ruby